 Spring gardens at Ham House

-16000 new spring bulbs were planted in autumn 2016, with highlights including; a new February to May display in the Vine border incorporating crocus, narcissi and over 2000 white tulips, a new planting of scented jonquille narcissi in our plats borders and right in front of the Orangery in the Kitchen Garden, our living exhibition, ‘Four Centuries of Tulips’ will be in full bloom towards the end of April.
+Other highlights include a spring display in the vine border incorporating crocus, narcissi and over 2000 white tulips, new plantings of narcissi in our plats borders and right in front of the Orangery in the Kitchen Garden come and enjoy our display of spring flowers for cutting.

-Sowing and harvesting
+Kitchen Garden sowing and harvesting

 Garden history tours